Intrinsic vs. Extrinsic Motivation: Understanding the Key Differences

 What is Extrinsic Motivation?

-Extrinsic motivation is the act of engaging in an activity to earn a reward or avoid punishment.
-This motivation plays a role in encouraging a certain behavior in specific environments, like in the workplace.
-Extrinsic motivation is connected with external rewards rather than coming from within.
+Extrinsic motivation is when we engage in an activity to earn a reward or avoid negative consequences.
+Extrinsic motivation plays a role in encouraging a certain behavior in specific environments, like in the workplace.
+Extrinsic motivation is driven by external rewards rather than coming from within.

 Common examples